Recap / Glee S 1 E 1 Pilot

-), and he's at the piano, trying to teach Hank Saunders, the current leading man, "Where is Love" from the musical Oliver!
+), and he's at the piano, trying to teach the current leading man "Where is Love" from Oliver!

 ), self-professed ingenue

 (Iqbal Theba).
 Sue brings in some fresh store sups for four members of staff, the only ones she presumably likes.
 This introduces us to Coach Ken Tanaka

 , causing Ken to begin to view him as a spiteful love rival.
-They discuss how someone tattled to Figgins about Ryerson being inappropriate and so the glee club currently doesn't have a director.
+They discuss how someone tattled to Figgins about Sandy being inappropriate and so the glee club currently doesn't have a director.

 In Figgins' office, Will offers to take over the glee club.
 Figgins laughs, asks if he also wants to captain the Titanic

 , then looks at the money and says $60 a month from Will's own pocket is the bill to keep it running.
 It cuts to Will in bed with his wife Terri (Jessalyn Gilsig).
 They were high school sweethearts who unfortunately went sour after putting rings on it.
 It is in bed that Will comes up with the name "New Directions", because even though it is a law of the universe that show choir names must be ridiculous, the previous name was a little too much.